bosslee/This-is-Bosslee/posts/hello-world.md

 ## Leaving WordPress
 This site was hosted on WordPress and I was paying S$60 annually for the site.
 It was all fun and good with the ability to change themes and having a full pledge CMS.

-However, as I get older.
+As I get older.
 I start to appreciate simplicity.
-There is an article that I read and I love the ending paragraph.

 > At its heart, web design should be about words.
 Words don't come after the design is done.
 Words are the beginning, the core, the focus. via [This is a web page.](https://justinjackson.ca/words.html)